“Say Little, Do Much” (Genesis 18-22)

 Graduating high school seniors who have lived in El Dorado, Placer, Yolo or Sacramento County, California, for at least two years prior to the time of application and also meet California State residency requirements.

-Students who are planning to enroll full-time at an accredited two or four year college, university or vocational/technical institution located in the state of California and within 100 miles of the Sacramento County Courthouse.
+Students who are planning to enroll full-time at an accredited two or four year college, university or vocational/technical institution located within 100 miles of the Sacramento County Courthouse.

 The Application Process